 - If we asked you to work on a similar project to this one, what would you do differently?

 - What makes this particular user interface special?

 - Was there any moment on this project when you disagreed with your software developers or UX designers?
 If so, how did you resolve this?

 - How did delivering this project on time affect your work-life balance?

 Make a good offer to hire a UI designer

 It’s a tight job market out there, with plenty of opportunities for UI designers — who may well be juggling multiple offers from different companies.
 If a candidate impressed you with their resume and interview, chances are they’re impressing other employers too — so it’s important to move quickly to make them an offer they can’t refuse.

 The Robert Half Salary Guide provides salary data for creative and marketing roles, including UI designer.
-Salaries can vary according to location, so use our Salary Calculator to determine what UI designers can expect in your city.
+Salaries can vary according to location, so use the guide to determine what UI designers can expect in your city.